 To evaluate our system's quality performance, it is interesting to emphasize that the metrics used (accuracy, fl_score, precision, and recall) are modified according to the selected cases.
 In the first one, which is the case of a new student, we have adapted the cascading hybridization strategy between the SVD CF and the popularity-based.
 The recall measured 0.42 which means (42%) of the interacted articles of the test set are ranked by the model in top-10 items (Figure 3).
 It scored a precision of 0.116 (Figure 4.) which means (11.6%) of recommended resources are relevant in top-10 items.
-The fl_score is 0.495 (Figure 5.), and the accuracy is 0.856 (Figure 6.).
+The fl_score is 0.495 (Figure 5), and the accuracy is 0.856 (Figure 6).
 Otherwise, in the second case, we have a standard student with information about his preferences in the database.
 We have provided the SVD-based collaborative filtering to generate the recommendation list.
 The recall measured 0.519 (Figure 3).
-In addition, the precision measured 0.20 (Figure 4), the fl_score measured 0.54 (Figure 5), and the accuracy measured 0.857 (Figure 6).
-All the results of the two cases are presented in the figures below.
+In addition, the precision measured 0.20 (Figure 4),

 Figure 5.
-F1 score measure for the two cases
+F1_score measure for the two cases